qwertie/home/misc/Atlas-Shrugged-summary.md

 Mouch's implausible backstory is given:

 > Wesley Mouch came from a family that had known neither poverty nor wealth nor distinction for many generations; it had clung, however, to a tradition of its own: that of being college-bred and, therefore, of despising men who were in business.
 The family’s diplomas had always hung on the wall in the manner of a reproach to the world, because the diplomas had not automatically  produced  the  material  equivalents of their attested  spiritual value.
 Among the family’s numerous relatives, there was one rich uncle.
 He had married his money and, in his widowed old age, he had picked Wesley as his favorite from among his many nephews and nieces, because Wesley was the least distinguished of the lot and therefore, thought Uncle Julius, the safest.
 Uncle Julius did not care for people who were brilliant.
 He did not care for the trouble of managing his money, either; so he turned the job over to Wesley.
 By the time Wesley graduated from college, there was no money to manage.
 Uncle Julius blamed it on Wesley’s cunning and cried that Wesley was an unscrupulous schemer.
 But there had been no scheme about it;  Wesley could not have said just where the money had gone.
 In high school, Wesley Mouch had been one of the worst students and had passionately envied those who were the best.
 College taught him that he did not have to envy them at all. [...]
 He tried to sell automobiles as if they were a bogus corn-cure.
 They did not sell.
 He blamed it on  the insufficiency  of  his advertising  budget.
 It was the president of the automobile concern who recommended  him to Rearden.
-It was Rearden who introduced him to Washington—Rearden,  who  knew  no  standard  by  which  to  judge  the activities of his Washington man.
-It was James Taggart who gave him a start in the Bureau of Economic Planning and National Resources—in exchange for double-crossing Rearden in order to help Orren Boyle in exchange for destroying Dan Conway.
+It was Rearden who introduced him to Washington — Rearden,  who  knew  no  standard  by  which  to  judge  the activities of his Washington man.
+It was James Taggart who gave him a start in the Bureau of Economic Planning and National Resources — in exchange for double-crossing Rearden in order to help Orren Boyle in exchange for destroying Dan Conway.
 From then on, people helped Wesley Mouch to advance, for the same reason as that which had prompted Uncle Julius: they were people who believed that mediocrity was safe.
 The men who now sat in front of his desk had been taught that the law of causality was a superstition and that one had to deal with the situation of the moment without considering its cause.
 By the situation of the moment, they had concluded that Wesley Mouch was a man of superlative skill and cunning, since millions aspired to power,  but  he  was the  one  who  had  achieved  it.
 It  was  not  within  their method of thinking to know that Wesley Mouch was the zero at the meeting point of forces unleashed in destruction against one another.

 They read and discuss the draft of 10-289:

-> "In the name of the general welfare, " read Wesley Mouch, "to protect the people's security, to achieve full equality and total stability, it is decreed for the duration of the national emergency that—
+> "In the name of the general welfare," read Wesley Mouch, "to protect the people's security, to achieve full equality and total stability, it is decreed for the duration of the national emergency that—

 > "Point One.
 All workers, wage earners and employees of any kind whatsoever shall henceforth be attached to their jobs and shall not leave nor be dismissed nor change employment, under penalty of a term in jail.
 The penalty shall be determined by the Unification Board, such Board to be appointed by the Bureau of Economic Planning and National Resources.
 All persons reaching the age of twenty-one shall report to the Unification Board, which shall assign them to where, in its opinion, their services will best serve the interests of the nation.